-For example, Sauerland (2018) argues that Pirahã sentences manifest recursion, based on the fact that recursive interpretations are possible for some sequences of linguistic units.
+To take one example, Sauerland (2018) argues that Pirahã sentences manifest recursion, based on the fact that recursive interpretations are possible for some sequences of linguistic units and his apparent assumption of naive compositionality.
 His conclusion is that the linguistic units must form a single recursive unit in order to account for the recursive semantics.
 But this does not follow.
 Taking his examples (very poorly transcribed, so my own corrections are included) we can see why the point does not follow, owing to lack of compositional transparency.

-(51) Spoken by speaker 1 (Toe):
+(51) Spoken by speaker 1 (Toe):21